Watch this space for the next

 Although it operates within an empathic and supportive ethical framework, the Mastery takes place at the level of personal development.
 It is not a therapy workshop nor a substitute for therapy.
 I think I can best explain it by saying that it starts from the point of "... yes -- I've got some problems -- but I'm coping -- and I want more out of my life."
 If your starting point is "I've got this really big problem..." then maybe the Mastery is not for you -- yet.

-by an evening 10 days later.
-Courses are limited to a maximum of 18 participants
+The Mastery takes place over a Friday evening and weekend, followed by an optional evening 10 days later.
+Courses are limited to a maximum of 18 participants to ensure individual attention.

 Dates: